davedomainx/linux-workspace/dotfiles/vim/readme.txt

 Then run:
 yarn global add vim-node-rpc

-Once all are installed then just run ":PluginInstall" from within ~/.vimrc
+Once all are installed run ":PlugInstall" in vimrc

 ==